 If you don’t know where to start with choosing a printer for your business, you can check out our article on the best barcode label printers.

 Another tool that you can use to print your postage is a thermal printer.
-This tool does not use ink and instead uses heated pins that form pictures and characters on heat-sensitive paper.
-Unlike inkjet printers, you will never need to worry about your ink level.
+It does not use ink and instead uses heated pins that form pictures and characters on heat-sensitive paper—so, unlike inkjet printers, you will never need to worry about your ink level.
 Additionally, thermal printers use rolls of labels rather than sheets.